 Debts will not be submitted to DOR for collection if the debtor enters into a repayment agreement with the agency or is in active negotiations to resolve the debt.

 At least 30 days prior to referral, the debtor must be notified in writing that the debt will be referred to DOR for collection.
 A

 warning letter with language of DOR possible collection actions is a powerful tool to encourage debtors to pay prior to referral to DOR.

 DOR Collection Authorities

 collection authorities to collect state debt as used to collect delinquent taxes.

 DOR and Agency Interaction

-Through file transfers, DOR and agencies will communicate details about the referred debts.
-The process of referring a debt involves establishing a debtor match, setting a debt up in our collection system, allowing for adjustments, recalls, and returns, and communicating collection results.
-The DOR uses a combination of social security number or federal employer identification number and name as the match keys.
+Through file transfers, DOR and agencies communicate details about the referred debts.
+The process of referring a debt involves establishing a debtor match, adding a debt to our collection system, allowing for adjustments, recalls, and returns, and communicating collection results.
+DOR uses a combination of social security number or federal employer identification number and name as the match keys.
 The file contains elements of information to both set up a record and assist the collection agents answering basic debt questions.
-File transfers will include:
+File transfers include:

-- Return file – Allows DOR to return a debt to the agency if determined to be uncollectible.
+- Return file – Allows DOR to return a debt to the agency if it is determined to be uncollectible

 - DOR transaction file – Detail file reporting collections for the agency from the 1st to the End of Month for the previous month.
 This file should reconcile to the monthly payment remitted to the agency.